Eisteddfod: Other eisteddfodau in Wales

 Smaller-scale local eisteddfodau are held throughout Wales.
-One of the best known is the Maes Garmon Eisteddfod, Mold (Eisteddfod Ysgol Maes Garmon, Wyddgrug).
 Schools hold eisteddfodau as competitions within the school; a popular date for this is Saint David's Day.

+Gŵyl Fawr Aberteifi (originally called Eisteddfod Aberteifi) has taken place in the town of Cardigan since the end of the 19th-century.

+Eisteddfod Môn has been held on Anglesey since 1907, held each year at a different location on the island, but often at the county town of Llangefni.
+In 2025 it was held during a May weekend in Beaumaris.

+Eisteddfod Dyffryn Conwy has been held annually on the third Saturday of June, since 1927.
+Often held in Llanrwst under a temporary tent, it moved to Ysgol Dyffryn Conwy in 1980.

+Eisteddfod Dyffryn Ogwen has been held since the end of World War II, later moving to be held at Ysgol Dyffryn Conwy in Bethesda.

+The Maes Garmon Eisteddfod (Eisteddfod Ysgol Maes Garmon, Yr Wyddgrug) is held in Mold, Flintshire.

+Eisteddfod Caerdydd, held at Ysgol Gyfun Gymraeg Plasmawr in Cardiff, was first held in January 2020.

 Eisteddfodau outside Wales

 Welsh emigration, particularly during the heyday of the British Empire and British industrial revolution, led to the creation of a global Welsh diaspora.
 Among the elements from Welsh culture that travelled with these émigrés was the eisteddfod, which – in a variety of forms and languages – continues to exist worldwide.

 Argentina

-According to Marcus Tanner, the massive 19th-century Welsh immigration to Y Wladfa ("the Colony"), in the Chubut Province of Argentine Patagonia began out of the desire of minister and Welsh nationalist Michael D. Jones for "a Little Wales beyond Wales".
+According to Marcus Tanner, the 19th-century Welsh immigration to Y Wladfa, in the Chubut Province of Argentine Patagonia began out of the desire of minister and Welsh nationalist Michael D. Jones for "a Little Wales beyond Wales".
 As both cultural assimilation and language loss were already taking hold among the Welsh diaspora throughout the United States and even more so in Canada and other parts of the British Empire, Patagonia was chosen as an alternative.

-While visiting Puerto Madryn, the main arrival point for immigrants, during the mid-1970s, Bruce Chatwin wrote, "A hundred and fifty-three Welsh colonists landed here off the brig Mimosa in 1865.
-They were poor people in search of a New Wales, refugees from cramped coal-mining valleys, from a failed independence movement, and from Parliament's ban on Welsh in schools.
-Their leaders had combed the earth for a stretch of open country uncontaminated by Englishmen.
-They chose Patagonia for its absolute remoteness and foul climate; they did not want to get rich.
-The Argentine Government gave them land along the Chubut River (Afon Camwy).
-From Madryn it was a stretch of forty miles over the thorn desert.
-And when they did reach the valley, they had the impression that God, not the Government, had given them the land."

 Although eisteddfodau have been held in Argentina ever since the first Welsh immigrants arrived aboard the Mimosa in 1865, assimilation and the loss of contact with the homeland caused both the distinctive Patagonian dialect of the Welsh language and the eisteddfod tradition to be seriously endangered.

 In 1965, Welsh people again began to visit the region to celebrate the colony's centenary.
 The visit acted as a major impetus to the increasingly assimilated local Welsh Argentine community and since then the number of Welsh visitors and learners of the language has increased.